chaliy/trickery/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://vshymanskyy.github.io/StandWithUkraine/)

-`trickery` is a CLI tool to generate textual artifacts using LLM.
+CLI to generate textual artifacts using LLM.

-The idea is simple: imagine you need to generate some documentation as part of your CI process; this is the tool for you.
+The idea is simple: imagine you need to generate some documentation using LLM as part of CI; this is the tool for you.

 > [!TIP]
 > This README was generated with trickery